Pride of Burgundy: History

-On 27 October 2012 Pride of Burgundy collided with the MyFerryLink ship due to high winds, sustaining minor damage to the right bridge wing, which was fixed in a couple of hours.
+On 27 October 2012 Pride of Burgundy collided with the Berlioz due to high winds, sustaining minor damage to the right bridge wing, which was fixed in a couple of hours.
 Berlioz received damage to her lifeboats putting her out of service.

-Pride of Burgundy departed Dover on 3 March 2017 for Gdansk (Poland) where she underwent a major refit.
+Pride of Burgundy departed Dover on 3 March 2017 for Gdańsk, Poland where she underwent a major refit.
 She arrived at the Remontowa shipyard on 5 March and returned to Dover on 25 March, resuming her usual Dover to Calais schedule the following day.

-In early 2019, Pride of Burgundy, like all P&O vessels on the Dover-to-Calais route, was re-flagged to Cyprus, a measure explained by the company as motivated by tax advantages in view of Brexit.
+In early 2019, Pride of Burgundy, like all P&O vessels on the Dover to Calais route, was re-flagged to Cyprus, a measure explained by the company as motivated by tax advantages in view of Brexit.
 She was registered in Limassol.

 From 3 May 2020, Pride of Burgundy was docked at the Port of Leith, Scotland, as a result of the reduction in traffic across the straights of Dover due to the COVID-19 pandemic.
 She returned to Dover in late October that year, re-entering service on 3 November in a freight-only mode.
 On 7 December 2020 the ship was moved to the River Fal lay up berths near Falmouth, Cornwall.
 In April 2023 it arrived in Aliağa, Turkey for scrapping.